How Often Should You Wash Your Sheets?

 If the thought of washing your sheets every week sounds overwhelming or you don’t have at-home access to a washing machine and dryer, there are a few things you can do to healthfully stretch the lifespan of your clean sheets.

-- Wash your face before bed to prevent putting a dirty face (even if it’s just sunscreen or moisturizer) on your pillowcase.
+- Wash your face before bed: Cleansing helps avoid putting a dirty face (even if it’s just sunscreen or moisturizer) on your pillowcase.

-- Try to shower before bed and exfoliate to slough off dead skin cells.
+- Try to shower and exfoliate before bed: Washing up helps remove excess dirt and exfoliating sloughs off dead skin cells.

-- Make your bed every day, as this can encourage tiny skin cell particles to fall to the floor.
+- Make your bed every day: Moving bedding encourages tiny skin cell particles to fall to the floor.

 Bed Sheet Brands That We Love